Filter

 -

-Determines the transfer function values for the frequency points specified in step 1 using this formula.
+Determines the values of the transfer functions for the frequency points specified in step 1 using this formula.

 -